CivicActions/ssp-toolkit/docs/controls/IA.md

 Drupal users authenticate using the standard login protocol prior to using application services.
 User roles are described in AC-3.
 Privileged Drupal accounts can only be created by existing website users with the role of "administrator".
 Administrator users assign roles to each login account that govern the user's ability to create, publish, update or delete website content.

-##### LINCS

-The LINCS Technology Project system uniquely identifies and authenticates all privileged and program users.
-This is accomplished through the use of unique user identification and a secret user password.
-All user IDs are maintained in a database by the system administrator and no identical IDs may be issued.
-Password requirements are listed under security control IA-5.

 ### IA-2 (1): Network Access To Privileged Accounts